The Wisdom of Rocky Balboa

 When my name was called, I expected to meet with a group of casting directors, as is usually the case, but to my surprise, only one person sat on the other side of a small desk — Stallone himself.

 His greeting was as warm and down to earth as Rocky Balboa and after telling him a little bit about myself, we got down to business.
 I can remember him searching through the script to find a part that had the most lines.

-“Here, try this,” he said in that trademark accent as handed me the page.
+“Here, try this,” he said, with that trademark accent, as handed me the page.

 One read and that was it.